Denny McCarthy Betting Profile: The Sentry - PGA TOUR

 At The Sentry

-- In the past five years, this is McCarthy's first time competing at The Sentry.
+- In the past five years, this is McCarthy's first time playing at The Sentry.

 McCarthy's Recent Performances

-- Over his last five tournaments, McCarthy has finished in the top 10 twice.
+- McCarthy has finished in the top 10 twice over his last five tournaments, finishing as high as the top five in one of those outings.

+- McCarthy has finished with a better-than-average score in two of his last five tournaments.

+- In his last five appearances, his average score has been -7.

-- Denny McCarthy has averaged 295.1 yards off the tee in his past five tournaments.
+- In terms of driving distance, Denny McCarthy has averaged 295.1 yards in his past five starts.

 - McCarthy is averaging 0.467 in terms of Strokes Gained: Putting in his past five tournaments.